 Aside from being flexible and adjustable, HTML documents provide superior security over PDFs through robust authentication and authorization systems.
 The ability to password-protect HTML reports makes them preferable for handling sensitive information.

 With HTML documents, homebuyers can interact with the report by jumping to different sections with just a click, zooming into photos, watching videos, and more.
-These interactive features enable real estate agents to submit repair requests to sellers quickly without worrying about formatting issues that may arise from printing or sending PDF reports electronically.
+These interactive features enable real estate agents to submit repair requests to sellers quickly without worrying about formatting issues arising from printing or sending PDF reports electronically.
 These features help preserve the integrity of the document over time.

 Before hiring a home inspector, consider the pros and cons of each report format and confirm that your inspector of choice can meet your needs and preferences.